Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning: Neural Tangent Kernel at initialisation and its limit

 \end{proposition}

-When $\gamma=1$ (symmetric NTK scaling), the NTG converges to a constant matrix, and solutions obtained by GD coincide with that of kernel regression.
-Whenever $\gamma<1$, \cref{prop:limitingNTG} shows that the NTG is random at initialisation, even in the infinite-width limit, suggesting that we are not operating in the kernel regime asymptotically.
-As shown in \cref{eq:totalvarianceNTGatinit}, the departure from the kernel regime, as measured by the total variance of the limiting random NTG, can be quantified by the nonnegative constant
+When $\gamma=1$ (NTK scaling), the NTG converges to a constant matrix, and solutions obtained by gradient flow coincide with that of kernel regression.
+Whenever $\gamma<1$, \cref{prop:limitingNTG} shows that the NTG is random at initialisation, even in the infinite-width limit, contrary to that of NTK scaling.
+As shown in \cref{eq:totalvarianceNTGatinit}, the departure from the symmetric regime, as measured by the total variance of the limiting random NTG, can be quantified by the nonnegative constant $(1-\gamma)^2\sum_{j\geq 1}\widetilde\lambda_j^2 \in[0,1].$ When this constant is close to 0, we approach the kernel regime, and increasing this value leads to a departure from the regime.
+The quantity $\sum_{j\geq 1}\widetilde\lambda_j^2\in(0,1]$ is always strictly positive.
+More rapid decrease of the $\widetilde\lambda_j$ as $j$ increases will lead to higher values of $\sum_{j\geq 1}\widetilde\lambda_j^2$.
+For example, when using the Zipf weights in \cref{eq:tildelambdazipf}, we have $\sum_{j\geq 1}\widetilde\lambda_j^2=\frac{\zeta(2/\alpha)}{\zeta(1/\alpha)^2}$, which decreases with $\alpha$, as shown in \cref{fig:zipflawalpha} in the Supplementary Material.